calblueprint/girls-write-now/README.md

 # Girls Write Now

-This project is designed and developed by a team of UC Berkeley students through one of [Cal Blueprint](https://calblueprint.org/)'s project teams during the 2022-23 academic year.
+This project is designed and developed by a team of UC Berkeley students through one of [Cal Blueprint](https://calblueprint.org/)'s project teams during the 2023-24 academic year.

-Learn more about [Vouchers 4 Veggies](https://girlswritenow.org/) and [Cal Blueprint](https://calblueprint.org/).
+Learn more about [Girls Write Now](https://girlswritenow.org/) and [Cal Blueprint](https://calblueprint.org/).

 ---